 I’ll talk more about the specifics of the lamps in a minute.

 Phototherapy for Depression and Other Mental Health Issues

 Recent research on light therapy is showing impressive results for other forms of depression beyond the seasonal form.

-There is also some very encouraging evidence that light therapy may help with (2):
+Besides SAD, there is also some very encouraging evidence that light therapy may help with (2):

 - non-seasonal depression,

 - adjusting to shift work.

 Light therapy has also been shown to help with bipolar depression, but it should only be undertaken with the help of your doctor if you have bipolar disorder since it can stimulate manic symptoms in this group.
 (3)

 I recently attended a continuing education class, Sleep and Mental Health: Non-Medication Interventions to Restore Sleep Quality and Improve Clinical Outcomes by sleep specialist Dr. Catherine Darley, ND.

 Dr. Darley mentioned light therapy for sleep disturbances including insomnia many times throughout the 6-hour training.